 2. Institute a Training Program- Yes you can afford it!

 No matter how much we rely on systemization, there is still so much “art” that goes into the practice of law.
 This is why training is key.
 While this sounds obvious, most small firms don’t go about this the right away.
 They typically have new hires shadow a team member.
 The problem with this is that it’s not methodical and often, it will result in the new hire picking up bad habits or imperfect approach from his or her mentor.
 Sort of making copies of copies in the days of audio cassettes.
 A formal training program seems far fetched for a small law practice, but there are tools designed to make it viable for small organizations.
 There are a variety of online cloud applications for employee training (and testing).
 You can enter a question and create a multiple choice test that can be administered after training.
 This can also be used regularly for assessments.
 It is also worthwhile to record a video of how common situations are to be handled.
 This ensures a consistent onboarding process for new employees and one that can be regularly enhanced to address shortcomings in performance.

 3. What Cannot Be Measured Cannot Be Improved

 This is perhaps my favorite of Deming’s principles.
-Measuring progress, productivity and profitability has been made vastly easier with modern practice management applications.
+Measuring progress, productivity and profitability have been made vastly easier with modern practice management applications.
 Some metrics you should be able to generate include:

-- Timekeeper Productivity – How much are you and your team members billing and perhaps more importantly, collecting?
-A solid productivity report will group by timekeeper and show their respective billable, non-billable and collected collected amounts as well as realization rates.
+- Timekeeper Productivity – How much are you and your team members billing and perhaps, more importantly, collecting?
+A solid productivity report will group by timekeeper and show their respective billable, non-billable and collected amounts as well as realization rates.

 Much of the above requires an investment of time by the firm principals.
 This is no easy feat given how we attorneys are too busy chopping trees to stop and sharpen the axe.
 Block out time, make it sacrosanct on your calendar.
 It will yield dividends for decades.